cmudig/tempo-ql/README.md

-# Tempo-QL: Standardized Temporal Queries for ML in Healthcare
+# TempoQL: Standardized Temporal Queries for ML in Healthcare

 ## Installation